Sacral nerve stimulation therapy is a treatment for the symptoms of overactive bladder.

 - Once you feel the sensation, we check the anus (opening to the rectum) or toes.
 Tightening of the anus or flexing of the big toe occurs when the sacral nerve is being stimulated.

 - Once we confirm the response, we thread a lead wire through the needle.
 Then, we remove the needle leaving the temporary lead wire in place.
 We tunnel the lead to either the left or right buttock where we create a small pocket.
 We expand the pocket when we insert the battery following a successful test stimulation.

 - We tunnel a lead extension to the opposite buttock from the pocket and bring it up through the skin.
 This lead extension connects to an external stimulation device.
 We program this device in the recovery room.

-Leave the external stimulator unit on 24 hours a day.
-The test period can last up to three weeks.
+Leave the external stimulator on 24 hours a day.
+The test period can last for 1 to 3 weeks.

 We may adjust the settings on the external stimulator during this time based on your response to the stimulation.

 While you have the test stimulator in place, you should limit some of your activities.
 For example, no lifting, no sexual intercourse, and no baths.